clawpack/doc/doc/setrun_geoclaw.rst

    region but only the parts of this region near the shore actually need to be refined.

-.. attribute:: rundata.refinement_data.max_level_deep : float
+.. attribute:: rundata.refinement_data.deep_depth : float

    The deepness that triggers the refinement limitation imposed by `max_level_deep` above.